 According to this article in the August 11 Record Mirror, the band were already using a limo to get to and from gigs (even though they were mostly playing small clubs)!

 The photos were taken by Michael Putland, and mostly came from a book called "Queen Unseen" by Peter K. Hogan (one of them was also seen in the July 28, 1973 Melody Maker).
-Thanks to Lamberto for submitting most of the scans.
-For some reason the photos have long been attributed to this concert date, but in reality they're from a rehearsal at a studio on North End Road in Fulham, London at some point in 1973 (the photographer says they are from July, but perhaps it was later in the year, as he states on his website that the photos are from rehearsals for the tour with Mott The Hoople, which began in November).
+For some reason the photos have long been attributed to this concert date, but they were actually taken five days earlier at a rehearsal studio on North End Road in Fulham, London.

 In case he breaks a string on the Red Special, Brian May has a spare guitar waiting for him - a Fender Stratocaster.
 It's unknown precisely when he started to bring a spare to shows, but he mentioned the Strat in his first published interview, in August 1973.